Tinkerstruct/tinkerstruct-docs/src/docs/ts-host-example.md

 # Example Codes

 ### Light up all gems in sequence

+In this code, an array of pins is declared of type char.
+A for loop is initiated to cycle through pins A-L on the Tinkerstruct board. i is used as an iterator and is incremented by 1 in every repeat of the loop (i++).
+The pin() function is called to switch on the pin, to delay 100ms and then switch the pin off for every loop.
 ```
 void setup() {
   // This is the tinkerstruct base PIN mapping.
 DO NOT edit this unless you know what you're doing: